| | |

 fabricating came from their own facility, where they do custom

 fabricating for architecture and gardens.
+The constructions

 are mostly about 4 to 6 feet in height, and have a basic structure